VolmitSoftware/docs/wormholes/07-dimensional-doors.md

 title: "Dimensional Doors"
 description: "Wormholes documentation: Dimensional Doors"
 published: true
-date: 2026-08-09T00:00:00.000Z
+date: 2026-08-12T00:00:00.000Z
 tags: "wormholes"
 editor: markdown
 dateCreated: 2026-08-09T00:00:00.000Z
 ---
 Dimensional Doors are survival vanilla doors and trapdoors that carry a durable identity in item PDC.
 Placed endpoints present a portal surface when their saved OpenState matches the physical block state; travelers that meet that surface transit on the same server.
-See [Pocket Dimensions](/wormholes/08-pocket-dimensions) for PERSONAL/PUBLIC destinations; PAIR links two endpoints and does not allocate a pocket.
+See [08 - Pocket Dimensions](/wormholes/08-pocket-dimensions) for PERSONAL/PUBLIC destinations; PAIR links two endpoints and does not allocate a pocket.

 ## Kinds